Speeding up VP9 Intra Encoder with Hierarchical Deep Learning Based Partition Prediction: Experimental Results

 The percentage speedup of our method with respect to the RDO baseline for a test sequence is calculated as:

 where $T_\text{RDO}$ and $T_\text{H-FCN}$ are the total times taken to encode the sequence at all five QP values with the RDO baseline encoder and the H-FCN integrated encoder, respectively.
+Since our model is integrated with the encoder, $T_\text{H-FCN}$ includes the total inference time of the H-FCN model on the superblock batches from all of the frames of the video sequence to be encoded, as well as the encoding time without the RDO procedures for superblock partition decision.
 Thus, a positive value of $\Delta T$ represents a speedup with respect to the RDO.
 To measure the RD performance, we also computed the BD-rate relative to the RDO baseline, using peak signal-to-noise ratio (PSNR) as the distortion metric.
-Table \ref{table:performance} reports the $\Delta T$ and BD-rate values of the test sequences when using the H-FCN models with $336\,608$, $70\,408$ and $26\,336$ parameters.
+Table \ref{table:performance} reports the $\Delta T$ and BD-rate values of the test sequences when using the H-FCN models with $336,608$, $70,408$ and $26,336$ parameters.
 The test videos in Table \ref{table:performance} comprise 30 distinct contents, equally divided between the three resolutions.
 In Table \ref{table:performance}, the first sequences of the $1920\times 1080$ and $1280\times720$ categories as well as the first two sequences of the $540 \times 960$ category are CGI content.
-As would be expected, the smallest model, with just $26\,336$ parameters, achieved the highest speedup over all the test videos.
-Although the model with $336\,608$ parameters achieved the highest accuracy on the validation set, we observe that for some test sequences, the smaller models achieved lower BD-rate values.
+As would be expected, the smallest model, with just $26,336$ parameters, achieved the highest speedup over all the test videos.
+Although the model with $336,608$ parameters achieved the highest accuracy on the validation set, we observe that for some test sequences, the smaller models achieved lower BD-rate values.
 The overall BD-rates achieved by the three models were 1.49\%, 1.53\% and 1.71\%.
 The smallest model was thus found to maintain a reasonable BD-rate, while achieving the most speedup.
-All analysis we provide in rest of the paper, was conducted using the smallest H-FCN model having $26\,336$ parameters.
+All of the analysis that we provide was conducted using the smallest H-FCN model having $26,336$ parameters, unless otherwise mentioned.